Project Documentation: Hands-On Guided Walk Through of Python 3

 In order to proceed with this tutorial, ensure your environment meets the following criteria:

-- My host OS is Ubuntu 20.04 and I am using PowerShell from Microsoft Visual Studio Code (VS Code) on my Windows 10 laptop.
+- My OS is Windows and I am using Microsoft Visual Studio Code (VS Code) as my source code editor.
 It can be downloaded here.
-This tutorial will also work with PowerShell out side of VS Code.

 Please post your feedback.